ACM40960/project-Jia_Zhu/README.md

     python train.py --model CNN2 --bs 64 --epoch 20 --aug True --c False --lr 0.00001

+This piece of code would train a model of type "CNN2" (`--model` argument), with learning rate (lr) of 0.00001. `--bs`, `--epoch` with specify the batch size and epoch number for training.

+`--aug `indicates if data augmentation is used.
+The data augmentation operations set in this project include: random image rotation, random scaling, random cropping, random flipping, and adjusting image brightness.

-This piece of code would train a model of type "CNN2" (--model argument), with learning rate (lr) of 0.00001. --bs, --epoch with specify the batch size and epoch number for training. --aug indicates if data augmentation is used, and -c will instruct if the model would continue training from a previously trained model by loading weights from that model(computer will look for the model with the best performance from the folder).
+`--c` will instruct the program if the model would continue training from a previously trained model by loading weights from that model(the program will look for the model with the best performance from the folder).

 After training, the weights of the model will be stored in the corresponding subfolder under models folder, and a history.json file will also be generated to record the model performance and loss throughout the training process.